-It’s a very personal book, isn’t it… inspired in part by your grandmother…
+You’ve said Testament is a very personal book, inspired in part by your grandmother…

 It was inspired by both my grandparents in different ways.
 I was very close with my grandfather on my mother’s side, the actor George Baker.
 I found his death very difficult.
 At the same time, my grandmother on my father’s side began to tell me about her experiences as a child in fascist Hungary.
 My grandmother is a Holocaust Survivor.
 I began to research the things she was telling me in order to try and understand them better.
 I had recently visited Berlin and gone to the Jewish Museum.
 There, I wondered if it might be possible to use the architectural voids of the Museum to structure a novel.
 That idea gave me a way to write about my grief for my grandfather and my need to try and fathom what had happened to my grandmother and our family.
 That said, I also made sure the novel took a different direction from my grandmother’s history, because it’s not my place to write her story.